harbour/core/CONTRIBUTING.md

     for your C compiler.
     Use only those documented in this file.
 7. Remove any Harbour build settings documented in [Build Options](README.md#build-options).
-8. Do no or only small modifications at once to the examples included in [Build Examples](README.md#build-examples).
+8. Do no or only minor modifications at once to the examples included in [Build Examples](README.md#build-examples).
     If it doesn't work, fall back to documented examples _as is_.
 9. If everything fails and you are to report a build problem to Harbour